StefanZhang/TwitterRealTimeAnalysis/README.md

 ### Installation

-1. Install/configure Apache Flume and Apache Spark on VPS correctly.
+1. Install/configure Apache Flume and Apache Spark on VPS correctly, make sure using CDH version of Flume.
+2. Make sure $FLUME_HOME/lib has the following .jar files:
+  1. flume-sources-1.0-SNAPSHOT.jar
+  2. twitter4j-stream-4.0.2.jar
+  Can be found [here] (https://github.com/StefanZhang/TwitterRealTimeAnalysis/tree/master/jars)
-2. Install IDEA and Scala plugin on your local computer.
+3. Install IDEA and Scala plugin on your local computer.
-3. Clone the project to local computer, and build .jar with Maven.
+4. Clone the project to local computer, and build .jar with Maven.

 <!-- USAGE EXAMPLES -->
 ## Usage